Best Piano Brands in the World

 10. Yamaha

 Last but by far not least on our list is Yamaha.
 The world’s largest piano maker is probably one of the most recognized piano brands.
 The first Yamaha piano was built in 1900 by Torakusu Yamaha, the founder of Nippon Gakki Co.
 Over the next 100 years, Yamaha grew into a global giant producing various musical instruments.
 However, the piano remains the main focus of this remarkable brand, and it occupies a significant place among its fellow piano makers.
-Throughout the 20th century, Yamaha artisans traveled the world appraising themselves of the most recent technological and piano-building developments.
-Then would analyze and build on them to scale the piano manufacture to produce an extraordinary number of outstanding pianos.
+Throughout the 20th century, Yamaha artisans traveled the world, appraising themselves for the most recent technological and piano-building developments.
+Then, I would analyze and build on them to scale the piano manufacture to produce an extraordinary number of outstanding pianos.
 With its expansion to the US market in the 1960s, Yamaha became one of the most recognized brands in the world.
 Decades of research went into creating its best piano – Yamaha CFX.
-Upon unveiling this grand piano in 2010, Yamaha took its rightful place among the top performance piano brands by becoming the choice instrument at prestigious Piano Competitions such as Chopin and Tchaikovsky.
+Upon unveiling this grand piano in 2010, Yamaha became among the top performance piano brands by becoming the choice instrument at prestigious Piano Competitions such as Chopin and Tchaikovsky.
 CFX is considered one of the best concert grands due to its rich singing tone and light action, suitable for long competitive recitals that are part of the major competition circuit.
 The Yamaha piano makers crafted an incredibly responsive and fast action that does not require as much torque of the fingers, making it very easy to play.
 Unsurprisingly, many a competition winner ends up choosing CFX piano and voting it best in class.
 Yamaha produces occasional luxury designer instruments, but its main focus is on performance pianos and baby grands for music students and lovers alike.
 The quality and craftsmanship of these pianos are guaranteed by over 100 years of stellar records from this legacy Japanese piano maker.

 Conclusion